jonathansillito/open-source-project-course/modules/collaborative/README.md

 * [Peacemakers Needed](https://www.churchofjesuschrist.org/study/general-conference/2023/04/47nelson?lang=eng) by President Nelson

-We will base our class discussion and practice examples on the Ruby project, and so here some documents to read before class.
+We will base our class discussion and practice examples on the Ruby project, and so here are some documents to read before class.
 These are short documents.
 Should be a very quick read.

 * [Contributing to Ruby](https://docs.ruby-lang.org/en/master/contributing/contributing_md.html)
 * [Making changes to Ruby](https://docs.ruby-lang.org/en/master/contributing/making_changes_to_ruby_md.html)